Chance The Snapper Is Snared: Alligator Caught After A Wild Week In Chicago Park

 The animal was captured after 36 consecutive hours of tracking and surveillance by Florida alligator expert Frank Robb, who owns Crocodilian Specialist Services in St. Augustine.
 To help the gator search, officials had closed off roads and paths near the lagoon, and residents were asked to avoid the park and keep things quiet.

-The rogue alligator fell into human hands at around 1:30 a.m. local time Tuesday.
+The rogue alligator fell into human hands around 1:30 a.m. local time Tuesday.
 That's when Robb says he saw the gator's eyes shine in the darkness.
 That's when the gator — a male that weighs around 30 or 40 pounds — did some "vocalizing," Robb said at a news conference where the slippery gator was unveiled Tuesday.

 When a reporter asked Robb to make the vocalizing sound, he replied, "That's a trade secret, buddy — sorry."